KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Tibber by ottopaulsen](https://github.com/ottopaulsen/MMM-Tibber)

-1. `FUNDING.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. Recommendation - Found 'node-fetch' in file `consumptions.js`: Replace it with built-in fetch.
+1. Recommendation - Found 'node-fetch' in file `consumptions.js`: Replace it with built-in fetch.
-3. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+2. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-4. Recommendation - Found 'node-fetch' in file `tibber.js`: Replace it with built-in fetch.
+3. Recommendation - Found 'node-fetch' in file `tibber.js`: Replace it with built-in fetch.

 ## [MMM-TimeTreeEvent by sabo10o29](https://github.com/sabo10o29/MMM-TimeTreeEvent)